2020 Creative Fellowship: Call for Proposals

 Stipend and Benefits

-The 2019 Creative Fellow will receive a stipend in the amount of $1,000, with an additional amount of up to $500 reimbursable for supplies and printing costs.
+The 2020 Creative Fellow will receive a stipend in the amount of $1,000, with an additional amount of up to $500 reimbursable for supplies or performance costs.

 Other benefits include extensive research support from Special Collections staff, with opportunities to build connections with librarians, archivists, and curators in other local libraries and museums.

-April 1, 2019: Vacancies exhibition opens.
-Creative Fellow will give a short presentation at the kick-off party on this date.
+April 1, 2020: Journalism exhibition opens.
+Creative Fellow will give a short performance at the kick-off party tentatively scheduled for this date.

-April 2019 – June 2019: Creative Fellow continues research and writing.
-Artist’s talk/workshop shall be scheduled during this window, based on the Fellow’s availability and preference.
+April 2020 – June 2020: Creative Fellow continues research and creates new work.
+Artist’s talk/workshop shall be scheduled during this window, with the date based on the Fellow’s availability and preference.

-June 28, 2019: Closing date for exhibition and program series; Fellow’s final printed product must be delivered on or before this date.
+June 30, 2020: Closing date for exhibition and program series; Fellow’s final products must be delivered on or before this date.

 Application is open to practicing artists 16 years of age or older.